WebAssembly/design/FutureFeatures.md

 Debugging techniques are also important, but they don't necessarily need to be in the spec itself.
-Implementations are welcome (and encouraged) to support non-standard execution modes, enabled only from developer tools, such as modes with alternate rounding, or evaluation of floating point expressions at greater precision, to support [techniques for detecting numerical instability] (https://www.cs.berkeley.edu/~wkahan/Mindless.pdf), or modes using alternate NaN bitpattern rules, to carry diagnostic information and help developers track
+Implementations are welcome (and encouraged) to support non-standard execution modes, enabled only from developer tools, such as modes with alternate rounding, or evaluation of floating point operators at greater precision, to support [techniques for detecting numerical instability] (https://www.cs.berkeley.edu/~wkahan/Mindless.pdf), or modes using alternate NaN bitpattern rules, to carry diagnostic information and help developers track